Puigcerber/angular-unit-testing/README.md

 $ npm install karma-jasmine jasmine-core karma-chrome-launcher --save-dev
 ```

-After installing it we need to crete a configuration
+After installing it we need to create a configuration
 file running `karma init`.

 And set the list of files that need to be loaded in the browser.